 But the thing to be kept in mind is that the gift card must be from a retailer that has multiple branches across the city or even the country.
 And it is always good to get a gift card from a trusted and well-established store rather than a second grade one.

 Gift cards of apparel or technology stores are great gifts that a person will appreciate more than a standard box of sweets.

 4. See The Person You Are Gifting

-Make sure the gift you are buying is keeping the person in mind.
+Make sure the gift you are buying is while keeping the person it is for in mind.
 For family and close friends/relatives, it is always good to get something a bit more personal.

 Whereas for students, workmates, and neighbours, you can buy bulk gifts like USB drives, eatables, candle sets, photo frames and such.
 They are usually cheap and have a long shelf-life.

 5. Don’t Play Card Games If Not Confident

 A major area where people lose money during Diwali season is playing card games like poker, rummy, etc.